alekhakumarswain/Alekhakumarswain8272/README.md

-- 👋 Hi, I’m @Alekhakumarswain8272
+- 👋 Hi, I’m @Alekhakumarswain
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently doing my graduation. ..
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on software
-- 📫 How to reach me ...
+- 📫 reach me through by searching my name on google

 <!---
 Alekhakumarswain8272/Alekhakumarswain8272 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.